cleantile/cleantile/README.md

 #### cleantile-pane

-:soon: This element is partially finished, and will be included in the next release.
+:soon: This element is prototyped, and will be included in the next release.

 `<cleantile-pane>` is one of the essential items for Clean Tile.
 A pane defines a space where dynamic application content can be inserted.
 Inserted application contents are called **views**.